dotnet/docs-maui/docs/android/emulator/index.md

 # Android emulator

 The Android emulator, which is produced by Google, simulates Android devices on your computer so that you can test your apps on a variety of devices and Android API levels, without needing to have each physical device.
-Different devices are simulated via Android Virtual Devices (AVDs).
-When you deploy and test your app on the emulator, you select a pre-configured or custom virtual device that simulates a physical Android device such as a Pixel phone.
+When you deploy and test your app on the emulator you select a pre-configured or custom virtual device, known as an Android Virtual Device (AVD) that simulates a physical Android device such as a Pixel phone.
 Alternatively, you can deploy your app to a physical device.
-For more information, see [Set up Android device for debugging](~/android/device/setup.md).
+For more information about deploying your app to physical device, see [Set up Android device for debugging](~/android/device/setup.md).

 The Android emulator is installed by Visual Studio, and an AVD created, when you build your first .NET Multi-platform App UI (.NET MAUI) app for Android.
 For more information, see [Build your first app](~/get-started/first-app.md?pivots=devices-android).